 A compass view also exists there, which you may use to track the directions of various facilities in and around Mumbai.

 Minions selfie point

 If you love taking selfies, the park also has some dedicated locations for you.
 That is the Minions selfie point.

 It is a large open space where families and individuals may gather and take selfies either on their own or in the company of many others.

 This is a tall and vertical pillar that occupies a prime portion of the park.

 At the very top of the pillar is the four lion statues that face the ‘four corners of the earth.
 The base of the pillar is adorned with green grass, breathtaking flowers, and tri-color planter beds.

-A sundial clock wraps up all the attractions that the park has to offer.
+A sundial clock wraps up all the attractions the park offers.

 It is a special ‘clock’ that takes us back to the days of yore when sundials dominated the measurement and tracking of time.